Ronaldo fans awarded compensation after Juventus star didn't play pre-season friendly | Goal.com

 While their pre-season is now coming under scrutiny, Maurizio Sarri's side have enjoyed a strong campaign to date and currently lead Serie A by three points.

-Juventus are next in action against Hellas Verona on Saturday before backing up for a midweek trip to AC Milan for the first leg of their Coppa Italia semi-final.
+Juventus are next in action against Hellas Verona on Saturday before a midweek trip to AC Milan for the first leg of their Coppa Italia semi-final.